k1tj0ng/CLab-Tue-Group4/README.md

 ## Exercise 2 - Serial Interfaces

 ### Summary Overview
 This exercise involves using the UART ports to receive and transmit data.
 It has a similar concept with the assembly code but using C allows us to use a different approach to check the data registers through the use of interrupts.
 Unlike polling, which loops to check the register values, these interrupts allows us to sort of multitask by pausing its current work and jumps into a specific function (ISR).
 We will use this concept to receive and transmit data given to the UART.
+This exercise is based of the project **W06-UART-modular-design**.

 ### Usage
 The serial module allows you to: